timonviola/helldiver-kbd/readme.md

 *how?*

 - The 'default' keymap supports [QMK](https://github.com/qmk/qmk_firmware).
-- The vial keymap support [VIAL](https://github.com/vial-kb/vial-qmk) and there is a companion app with vial [Strataman](https://github.com/timonviola/strataman).
+- The vial keymap support [VIAL](https://github.com/vial-kb/vial-qmk) and there is a companion app with [Strataman](https://github.com/timonviola/strataman).

 1. Set up your qmk build env.